 For example, a student with advanced placement credit for Calculus I and II may earn the B.S. and M.S. degrees within four years by taking an additional course each regular fall and spring semester.
 Since a student may take up to 21 credit hours per semester at no additional charge, it may be possible to earn both degrees for the cost of a B.S. alone.
-As a second example, rather than taking more courses during the academic year, a student may earn two degrees in four years by taking eight courses distributed over the two summers following the freshman and junior years.
+As a second example, rather than taking more courses during the academic year, a student may earn two degrees in four years by taking eight courses distributed over three summers.

 Such a joint degree program requires that the student apply to and be accepted by the Office of Graduate Education at an appropriate stage.
 A wide variety of joint degree programs can be arranged depending on the student’s background, interests, and desired rate of progress.
 The interested student should consult the faculty adviser to design an optimum program.